 So she lands on our list as a high B-tier, since she can completely overtake games; but when she doesn’t, the Reyna on a team becomes noticeably invisible when you’re losing.
 Her viability, more than any other Agent, is contingent on the player picking her up.

-Her kit is great to thwart rushes with her Nanoswarm’s ‘area of effect’ damage or set up a crossfire with her Turret to take a few fights in one engagement.
-The Alarmbot is particularly powerful when combined behind a smoked-off area, but pretty easy to spot out otherwise.
+Her kit is great to thwart rushes with her Nanoswarm’s area of effect damage or set up a crossfire with her Turret to take a few fights in one engagement.
+The biggest hit to her solo queue rank is that she has to stay within 40m of her Turrent and Alarmbots for them to work, effectively negating her lurking potential lest she goes without her gadgets.

 Lockdown is great to blanket an area for the purposes of getting more control on the map or making the other team frantic in a prolonged fight.
 But if an opponent doesn’t decide to hunt down the destructible Ult, they have plenty of time to exit and regroup around its radius — making it suited for more team-oriented environments.